Starscream29/Saving-Private-Jager/README.md

 Files:

-SPJ.py - The actual game, run this to play
+SPJFinal.py - The actual game, run this to play

+SPJSprites.py - Takes in movement and shooting commands

 Functions.py - Contains several key functions, just to keep SPJ.py cleaner